bunkahle/PILasOPENCV/README.md

     import PILasOPENCV as Image

-Internally no PIL or Pillow library is used anymore but the opencv module for doing all the graphical work.
+Internally no PIL or Pillow library is used anymore but the opencv and numpy module for doing all the graphical work.

 Sample script: